 Well, you’ll just have to keep on scrolling to get that extra special detail!

 Okay, fiiiine, it’s croissants.
 Store-bought croissants turn into something utterly magical when drowned in that divine crème brûlée sauce.
-Croissants are extra buttery and somehow become even more moist and creamy at the center and more caramelized, crispy, and buttery drowned in caramel sauce at the bottom.
+Croissants are extra buttery and somehow become even more moist and creamy at the center, with that rich custard filling, and more caramelized, crispy, and buttery drowned in caramel sauce at the bottom.

 How to Make the Most Amazing Crème Brûlée French Toast Casserole